Hymn to Saint Gregory the Pope

 Praebes et vas argenteum.

-An angel seems to be a needy shipwrecked man,
+An angel appears in the guise of a shipwrecked man,

-You offer first a little (but twice) and then
+You offer first a little, then twice, and then

 Add a silver dish.